copernicus-mogley/zkav.club/README.md

 Zk Av Club Foundry isn't just about watching or listening; it's about participating, learning, and shaping the future of collaborative content creation.

-Curriculum design and production by Ryan Taylor, Robmar Enoe, Aura Brito, and Roosevelt Gordones
+Curriculum design and production by Ryan Taylor, Aura Brito, Robmar Enoe, and Roosevelt Gordones, with additional support from autotunafish, decentralistdan, and zkSquirrel.

-Zk Av Club Foundry advisors are autotunafish, decentralistdan and zkSquirrel

 ### History of Zk Av Club